0belous/A2-Legacy-Launcher/README.md

 1. Insall pipx

-   `pip install --user pipx`
+   `sudo apt install pipx`

 2. Add pipx to PATH

-   `py -m pipx ensurepath`
+   `pipx ensurepath`

-3. Reopen command prompt

 4. Install legacy launcher

    `pipx install a2-legacy-launcher`

+5. Install java

+   `sudo apt install openjdk-21-jdk`

-5. Run the script
+7. Run the script

    `a2ll`

-7. If you are prompted to install java follow the instructions and restart your command prompt after.
+8. If you are prompted to install java follow the instructions and restart your command prompt after.

-8. Provide it with an APK and OBB to install
+9. Provide it with an APK and OBB to install

     All old versions can be found here: https://dl.obelous.dev/public/A2-archive/